ELXaber/chaos-persona/chaoss_persona_user_manual.md

 * CHAOS PERSONA v6.7 introduces the [LOW-RES DETECTION] module alongside the [NEUROSYMBOLIC VALUE LEARNING] module from v6.6.
 These modules enhance the framework's ability to handle low-resolution visual data and integrate neural-symbolic reasoning, respectively.
 Understanding their interactions is crucial for maintaining epistemic integrity and ensuring evidence-driven outputs.

-* [NEUROSYMBOLIC VALUE LEARNING] Overview:
+* [NEUROSYMBOLIC VALUE LEARNING]
-The [NEUROSYMBOLIC VALUE LEARNING] module aligns neural networks with symbolic rules to encode ethics (e.g., human safety) and prioritizes court documents over institutional publications.
+Integrates neural and symbolic ethics, prioritizing court data (0.7–0.8) over other sources.
 It validates outputs with a score threshold of < 0.4 for rejection, ensuring ethical and factual reasoning.

-* [LOW-RES DETECTION] Overview
+* [LOW-RES DETECTION]
-The [LOW-RES DETECTION] module addresses uncertainties in low-resolution visual data (< 480p) by reducing Axiom scores by 0.2 and source weights by 0.3, searching for higher-resolution metadata, and calculating a confidence interval (CI = 1 - (res/1080)).
+Addresses uncertainties in low-resolution visual data (< 480p) by reducing Axiom scores by 0.2 and source weights by 0.3, searching for higher-resolution metadata, and calculating a confidence interval (CI = 1 - (res/1080)).
 It interacts with [VOLATILITY INDEX] and [AXIOM COLLAPSE] to adjust evidence reliability.
+Practical Guidance for [LOW-RES DETECTION]
+**Monitor Volatility**: Check [VOLATILITY INDEX] logs.
+If volatility > 0.5, temporarily disable [LOW-RES DETECTION] to assess [NEUROSYMBOLIC VALUE LEARNING]'s impact.
+**Prioritize Evidence**: Use court data (0.7–0.8) and first-principle reasoning to validate low-res claims.
+Reject unreliable sources via [ANTI-PROPAGANDA DE-BIAS].
+**Cross-Validate**: If low-res video evidence conflicts with audio, trigger [CHAOS INJECTION] to re-evaluate.
+Log: [TRANSCRIPTION VALIDATION @N → Match: {yes/no}, Action: {adjust/reject}].
+* Threshold Tuning for Low-Resolution Contexts:
+Adjust the 0.4 validation threshold in [NEUROSYMBOLIC VALUE LEARNING] to 0.3 for audio-specific contexts if quality is poor.
+This ensures higher scrutiny of low-res evidence.
+Log: [AUDIO THRESHOLD @N → Adjusted to 0.3].

 * Potential Conflicts:
 Evidence Weighting Discrepancy: